AISA GN

 The AISA GN was a prototype four-seat autogyro developed in Spain between 1971 and 1982. it featured an extensively-glazed cabin fitted with a pusher engine and tricycle undercarriage.
 A separate tail fin was carried at the end of two booms mounted to stub wings.
 The prototype was developed with a 200 hp engine.
 The aircraft suffered from an extremely prolonged development, but finally took to the air on 20 July 1982.
-Shortly thereafter, however, it was damaged and finally abandoned.
+In September that year, however, it was damaged in an accident, and development was finally abandoned.